-Wilson, a Democrat, was the representative for Mississippi's 6th congressional district from 1927 to 1929.
+Wilson was the representative for Mississippi’s 6th congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Dec 1923 to Mar 1929, Wilson missed 89 of 362 roll call votes, which is 24.6%.
 This is worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.